bal16/manganDa/README.md

 ```bash
 cp .env.example .env
 ```
-Configure the .env file with your database and other credentials.
+Configure the .env file with your database and other credentials like storage, time locale, and database.

 5. Generate application key